-The Chinchillones Prospects is located on the Brechas Vacas Property and covers an area of approximately 2 square kilometres.
-In most respects the prospect is markedly similar to the Chita South Porphyry area.
-The prospect comprises three successive mineralization stages as follows:
+The Chinchillones Prospect is located on the Brechas Vacas Property and covers an area of approximately 2 square kilometres.
+In most respects the prospect is markedly similar to the Chita South Porphyry.
+The prospect comprises three successive stages as follows:

-- an early stage of epizonal porphyritic intermediate to felsic intrusions and associated satellite veins, intruded into the sediments of the Agua Negra Formation, - diatreme breccias as a result of contact of magma with a water table, associated with volcanic and volcaniclastic eruptions, and - a late shallow epithermal stage.
+- an early stage of epizonal porphyritic intermediate to felsic intrusions and associated satellite veins, intruded into the sediments of the Agua Negra Formation, - diatreme breccias as a result of contact of magma with a water table, associated with volcanic and volcaniclastic eruptions, and - culminating with a shallow epithermal late stage.